To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter

-The results for topic classification for the balanced group appears in Fig.\ \ref{topics_bal}.
-Unlike the rest of the dual-stance cohort, this group took a greater part in jokes (side effects) and jokes.
-43\% of the balanced group posted only one tweet of each stance during our study period.
-As expected, none of them reached the 90\% probability of being accurately classified as dual-stance.
-The users in this selected group has 7-514 total tweets, almost similar for both stances or slightly more anti-vax than pro-vax tweets (as precision is lower for anti-vax stance compared to pro-vax as discussed in Section \ref{sec:prep}).
-They posted higher than expected number of tweets about a number of topics, such as, `masks and lockdowns', `Fauci', and `Bill Gates' from both anti- and pro-vax perspectives, `debunking anti-vax', `pro-vax (general)', `Trump', `viral infections', `elections', `no need for vaccine', etc. They appear to be aware of the current affairs and occasionally sharing related posts on such topics.
-They seem to be supporting vaccines but also sharing a lot of jokes and memes about vaccines and their side effects, probably forwarding and responding to online content they found interesting without adhering to a particular opinion or taking it seriously.
+The results for topic classification for the balanced group appear in Fig.~\ref{topics_bal}.
+Since we are only analysing users with $90\%$ or more likelihood to be dual-stance, $43\%$ users in the balanced class were excluded as they only posted one tweet each with the opposite stances.
+The selected balanced users each tweeted between 7 and 514 tweets in total, equal or slightly more anti-vax than pro-vax tweets (see precision for anti- and pro-vax classes in Section~\ref{sec:prep}).

+The balanced group posted a higher than expected number of tweets about a number of topics, such as, `masks and lockdowns', `Fauci', and `Bill Gates' from both anti- and pro-vax perspectives, `debunking anti-vax', `pro-vax (general)', `Trump', `viral infections', `elections', `no need for vaccine', etc. Unlike the rest of the dual-stance cohort, this group took a greater part in the topics of `jokes (side effects)' and `jokes'.
+They appear to be aware of current affairs and occasionally share posts on such topics.
+They seem to be supporting vaccines but also sharing a lot of jokes and memes about vaccines and their side effects, probably forwarding and responding to online content they found amusing without adhering to a particular opinion or taking it seriously.